jezzsantos/saastack/docs/design-principles/0100-email-delivery.md

 Any API Host (any subdomain) may want to send notifications to users.

-They do this by calling very specific `INotificationsService.NotifyXXXAsync()` methods.
+They do this by calling very specific `IUserNotificationsService.NotifyXXXAsync()` methods.

-Injected into the runtime will be an instance of the `INotificationService`, which can then deliver notifications to new and existing users based on communication preferences that those users have set up in the system.
+Injected into the runtime will be an instance of the `IUserNotificationService`, which can then deliver notifications to new and existing users based on communication preferences that those users have set up in the system.

-Without such information present in the system (as is the present case), a simple default implementation of the `INotificaitonsService` is being used called the `EmailNotificationService`.
+Without such information present in the system (as is the present case), a simple default implementation of the `IUserNotificaitonsService` is being used called the `EmailNotificationService`.
 This simple implementation is simply going to send an email notification to a user based on the email address. (future implementations may behave differently).

 ### Sending emails